 Employees may accrue up to 480 hours (60 days) but are subject to a \$4,500 cap on hours that may apply to termination payout.
-The Employee Leave Buyback program requires a minimum of 10 years of service to be eligible for payout and the payout rate is calculated at a flat rate of \$75 per day.
-Employees may also take part in program that uses donated unused leave to be used by staff and faculty in a catastrophic health situation.
+The Employee Leave Buyback program requires a minimum of 10 years of service to be eligible for payout calculated at a flat rate of \$75 per day.
+Employees may also take part in a program that uses donated unused leave to be used by staff and faculty in a catastrophic health situation.